adidenko/k8s_isi_provisioner/README.md

 **Param**|**Description**|**Example**
 :-----:|:-----:|:-----:
-ISI\_SERVER|The DNS name (or IP address) of the Isilon to use | isilon.somedomain.com ISI\_PATH|The root path for all exports to be created in| \/ifs\/ose\_exports ISI\_USER|The user to connect to the isilon as|admin ISI\_PASS|Password for the user account|password
+ISI\_SERVER|The DNS name (or IP address) of the Isilon to use | isilon.somedomain.com ISI\_ACCESSPATH|The root path of the URL to the file system.
+ISI\_PATH|The root path for all exports to be created in| \/ifs\/ose\_exports ISI\_USER|The user to connect to the isilon as|admin ISI\_PASS|Password for the user account|password